The book

 Muddling Through: The Universal Experience of Being Human

-That gap isn't just poetic.
-It's the reality for most people interacting with your digital products.
-They're not arriving in their peak moments of clarity and calm.
-They're arriving while dealing with a diagnosis, after learning their rent jumped, while the car is broken down and the kid still needs picking up.
-They come carrying invisible burdens, temporary crises, and the accumulated weight of a full life.
+This idea of “muddling through” isn't just poetic, it's the reality for most people interacting with your digital products.
+They're not coming to your website or app during their peak moments of clarity and calm.
+They're coming while dealing with a medical diagnosis, after learning their rent increased, while their car is broken down and they need to get their child from school.
+They're coming with invisible burdens, temporary crises, and the accumulated stress of a full life.

 Every user who reaches your product is carrying some version of that question.